Netflix/metaflow/metaflow/tutorials/07-worldview/README.md

 1. ```python -m pip install notebook```
 2. This tutorial requires access to compute and storage resources on AWS, which can be configured by
-   a.
-Following the instructions at
+   1. Following the instructions at https://docs.metaflow.org/metaflow-on-aws/deploy-to-aws or
-      https://docs.metaflow.org/metaflow-on-aws/deploy-to-aws or
-   b.
-Requesting a sandbox at
+   2. Requesting a sandbox at
       https://docs.metaflow.org/metaflow-on-aws/metaflow-sandbox

 #### To play this episode: